 Here, the manager does not hesitate to delegate their authority and to stand back to let their employees do their thing.
 Its position is more advisory than directive.
 They leave it up to the team members to order all the work.

-The main advantage of this type of management is the empowerment of the employee.
-Indeed, the latter now takes charge of their decisions and actions.
+The main advantage of this type of management is employee empowerment.
+Indeed, the latter now take charge of their decisions and actions.
 They can consult their manager who, moreover, trusts them completely.

 Unfortunately, of the different types of management that exist, this one can easily be considered the most taxing for employees.
 Indeed, this accountability leads them to put their well-being at risk.

-Anxious to live up to the trust of their superior, employees indulge in stress and even depression.
+Anxious to live up to the trust of their superiors, employees indulge in stress and even depression.
 They are constantly under pressure and sometimes can’t help but make mistakes.

 Mistakes that jeopardize the organizational structure of advisory management.
 In view of the risks involved, experts recommend combining this type of management with directive management.